Sipondo/PMPH_parallel_woody/README.md

 https://futhark.readthedocs.io/en/latest/man/futhark-pyopencl.html
 https://futhark-lang.org/blog/2018-07-05-python-gotta-go-faster.html
 https://futhark-lang.org/blog/2016-04-15-futhark-and-pyopencl.html
-- [ ] Find out how to call futhark from python
+- [x] Find out how to call futhark from python (use pyopencl)
 - [ ] Call futhark from woody
+- [ ] Export a fitted tree to a format we can use as input in futhark
-* Nodes
+* GPU-Nodes
 - [x] Get woody running on the nodes
 - [ ] Compile treesolver into "something python"
 * Futhark